ThatCoolCoder/atc/README.md

 - Most of the scenarios have not been copied over from the original (more new ones are needed!)
 - Airports can now be facing in diagonal directions, not only orthogonally.

+Changes that area really todos/bugs:
+- Planes landing at the wrong airport are listed as crashing.
+Minor since you lose either way
+- Planes are not in alphabetical order in plane list.
+Moderate since it makes it hard to scan the list
+- Allows you to set delayed commands that will never occur (EG saying to turn at a beacon when that plane is not flying to that beacon).
+Minor since that shouldn't happen often

 I have not looked at the source code of any other versions except for getting the layout for `Default` level and getting specific values like low fuel threshold.

 #### Adding new scenarios (levels)
 To add a new scenario, you need to create a new rust file in `levels/`, reference it in `levels/mod.rs` and reference it in `main.rs`.
 You can figure out how to do this by looking at existing levels.
-Levels are defined in code, but it does not require much knowledge of rust.
+Levels are defined in code, but it does not require much knowledge of rust to create/modify them.
 Convention is for exits to be numbered in clockwise order starting from top left.
 Airports and beacons are numbered from top to bottom.
-Numbering starts from 0 (not 1)
+Numbering starts from 0 (not 1) The size of a level works like array indices: the left border has a position of 0, right has `size.x - 1`.
+Same for top/bottom.
+Things are allowed to be on the border because that's how exits work.